tsykoduk/greg.nokes.name/_posts/2005-06-30-comments-and-email.md

 categories:
   - Computers! and Code!
 ---
-<p>You can now be notified when some one else comments to a comment stream that you have commented on.</p>
+You can now be notified when some one else comments to a comment stream that you have commented on.

-	<p>Confused yet?</p>
+	Confused yet?

-	<p>Just check the little box under the comment feild and you will be one with the way of comment notification.</p>
+	Just check the little box under the comment feild and you will be one with the way of comment notification.